-Phoenix Mars Mission Mural
+Phoenix Mars Mission mural

-This 1,200-square-foot creation that at one point was Tucson's biggest mural, according to the Tucson Citizen.
+This 1,200-square-foot creation was at one point Tucson's biggest mural, according to the Tucson Citizen.
 The mural was painted in 2006 by a group of by University of Arizona art students for a class lead by UA professor, Alfred Quiroz, as a way to highlight the UA's contributions to the Phoenix Mars Mission.

 Located: Michael J. Drake Building, 1415 N. 6th Ave.